jimmyhan513/iaranguren-resume/docs/index.md

 `September 2021 - December 2021`
 __Allucent__, Rexburg, Idaho (Remote)
 - Participated in project meetings, with technical staff members
-- Hands on experience on working Cypress for Vue application end to end testing.
+- Hands on experience on working Cypress for Vue application end to end testing
 - Development of automation systems to increase the team’s performance and quality

 ### Relevant Courses:
-- IT Management and Security, Database Design Development,
+- IT Management and Security, Database Design Development
-- Survey Object-Oriented Programming/Data Structures,
+- Survey Object-Oriented Programming/Data Structures
 - Mobile Application Development and Sofware Design & Development

 ### Wordpress Developer